 Mephiles in Sonic 2006 fills this role, or tries to.
 He tries to tempt Shadow into turning evil again to "help Mephiles" in a desire for revenge, when all Mephiles actually wants to do is destroy everything.
 He also manipulates Silver into getting him to kill Sonic, which sticks for most of the game until Shadow convinces him of better.
 Luckily, it turns out Shadow is the only character with a clue.
 At the end, Mephiles takes matters into his own hands, and kills Sonic.

-If you're playing Light-Sided, Kreia can definitely be this in Knights Of The Old Republic II, viciously berating selfless actions, inflicting Mind Rape on your companions, and encouraging you to "use" and "discard" everyone like tools to advance yourself.
+If you're playing Light-Sided, Kreia can definitely be this, viciously berating selfless actions, inflicting Mind Rape on your companions, and encouraging you to "use" and "discard" everyone like tools to advance yourself.

 Atris repeatedly accuses the Exile of being this to the Handmaiden, after she decided to stowaway on the Ebon Hawk to join their quest, then later broke their oath by asking the Exile to teach her the ways of the Jedi.

-Molag Bal the Daedric Prince of Domination in The Elder Scrolls games.
+Molag Bal the Daedric Prince of Domination.
 He's even called The Corrupter in-universe.